Hilliard Art Museum: Forgery incident

 In September 2010, Mark Landis went to the Paul and Lulu Hilliard University Art Museum, under the identity of a jesuit priest, Father Arthur Scott.
 He donated a painting said to be by Charles Courtney Curran, under the pretext of the loss of his mother.
 The director asked the museum registrar to verify the painting.
 After examining the painting under blacklight, the colors glowed suspiciously.
 A microscope observation then showed a dot-matrix pattern, hinting that a mere photocopy of the original had been projected on the board and then painted over.
 In November 2010, The Art Newspaper published a complete paper on the matter.
 The last known attempt by Landis took place in November 2010, again under the Father Arthur Scott identity, at the Ackland Art Museum, with a French academy drawing.

 Matthew Leininger and Aaron Cowan set up an exhibition wishing to address the general matter of forgery in art, and specifically Landis' works.
 The curators collected some 90 pieces by Landis, who provided his "jesuit father" costume and some of his art books.
 Named "Faux Real", it took place from April first to May 20, 2012, at the Dorothy W. and C. Lawson Reed Jr. Gallery, Cincinnati.
 The organizers set up a short video featuring Landis' most relevant paintings.

 Exhibition program

+A light sculpture installation, Uros House, by Grimanesa Amorós, in front of the Betty Pfankuch Ramsay Atrium.

 The museum has over 9,000 square feet of exhibition space and three main galleries with rotating exhibits and collection displays that change each semester.